CodeLouisville/CodeLouisvilleStudentToolkit/Code-Louisville-Student-Toolkit.md

 Here are some study tips that may be helpful:
 - Set a goal when you begin your study time, such as "I want to set up Flexbox."
 - Have basic documentation and reference material on hand.
+- Work on your writing and communication skills.
 - Good study is basically exploratative.
 Set a direction, then hack away at obstacles toward your goal.
 - Find out how you learn best.
 Find a quiet spot, and hold down distractions.
 - Get into a flow as you build that house of cards in your head.